PNKP237/EHU32/README.md

 Video showing measurement data displayed in real time (warning, contains music!) https://www.youtube.com/watch?v=uxLYr1c_TJA

+## How it works
+If you came here looking for inspiration I'd recommend checking out the [wiki page](https://github.com/PNKP237/EHU32/wiki).
+I have documented some basics that might come in handy when developing your own addons for these vehicles.

 ## Building it yourself
 Required hardware: ESP32 board with antenna connector and an antenna (of the classic flavor, A2DP doesn't work on ESP32-C3), PCM5102A DAC module, any CAN transceiver module (in my case MCP2551).
 Required connections: